Data Retention and Deaccession Policy

 Once published to the Service, Submitters may no longer edit, alter, augment, or remove Content, except at the discretion of a Curator.
 Deaccessioning within the retention period should only occur if there is a legal or other valid reason for the dataset to no longer be accessible to the public and must be approved by a Curator (as outlined in the Terms of Use).

 Should Content be removed for any of the reasons stated above, the Service reserves the right to retain the citation metadata record in the repository.
-A tombstone landing page with the basic citation metadata and withdrawal statement will be accessible to the public via the DOI provided in the citation for that Content.
-Users will not be able to view any of the files or additional metadata that were previously available prior to deaccession; however, the citation metadata of withdrawn Content will be searchable.
-Should content be removed for legal or ethical reasons, the withdrawal statement will withhold any information which may contribute to the potential risk or harm created by the disclosure.
+A tombstone landing page with the basic citation metadata and a deaccession statement will be accessible to the public via the DOI provided in the citation for that Content.
+Users will not be able to view any of the files or additional metadata that were previously available prior to deaccession; however, the citation metadata of the deaccessioned Content will be searchable.
+Should content be removed for legal or ethical reasons, the deaccession statement will withhold any information which may contribute to the potential risk or harm created by the disclosure.

 This Policy enters into force on the date of its adoption.
 It will be reviewed by the FRDR Steering Committee every two years or at any time, as required.